Who was Christine Jorgensen

 After Jorgensen graduated high school during World War II, she tried to enlist in the Army, but she was denied because of her dainty size and weight.
 However, a couple of months later she was drafted into the Army and stationed at Fort Dix, New Jersey.
 During Jorgensen’s service, she kept mostly to herself and concealed her attraction to men.

-At the time, many service members feared being exposed or labeled as a homosexual, which could get a soldier prison time, a dishonourable discharge, or court-martialed.
-Jorgensen explained that, “I wanted to be accepted by the army for two reasons.
+At the time, many service members feared being exposed or labelled as a homosexual, which could get a soldier prison time, a dishonourable discharge, or court-martialed.
+Jorgensen explained “I wanted to be accepted by the army for two reasons.
 Foremost was my great desire to belong, to be needed, and to join the stream of activities around me.
 Second, I wanted my parents to be proud of me.”
 She worked as a clerical worker, managing thousands of discharged soldiers after VE Day for 14 months until she herself was honourably discharged in December 1946.

 After Jorgensen’s military service, she went to photography school in New Haven, Connecticut, and dental assistant school in New York City.
 Christine Jorgensen was still unhappy with her life, however, and she began to look for answers in books, hoping she might find answers.
 One book called The Male Hormone piqued her interest and helped explain her problems, which led her to start taking oestrogen.
 Then, she consulted with doctors about surgeons in Europe who had already performed sex reassignment surgery.
-Jorgensen was determined to be transformed into a woman, and in 1950, she traveled to Denmark to pursue her dreams.
+Jorgensen was determined to be transformed into a woman, and in 1950, she travelled to Denmark to pursue her dreams.

-When Jorgensen arrived in Denmark, she met endocrinologist Dr. Christian Hamburger, who agreed to do the experimental procedure for free.
+When Jorgensen arrived in Denmark, she met endocrinologist Dr Christian Hamburger, who agreed to do the experimental procedure for free.
 He was the first person to diagnose Jorgensen as transsexual and not homosexual.

 For the next two years, Jorgensen underwent hormone treatment, psychiatric evaluations, and finally surgery to remove her male genitalia.
 Unfortunately, she did not receive a surgically created vagina until years later when she was back in the United States.

 Before she returned to the US, she had one last alteration to make in order to complete her transformation.
-She changed her name to Christine in honour of Dr. Hamburger’s work of making her dreams come true.
+She changed her name to Christine in honour of Dr Hamburger’s work of making her dreams come true.

 Upon Jorgensen’s arrival home, her story reached the newspapers and on 1st December 1952, she made the front page of the New York Daily News under the headline “Ex-GI Becomes Blonde Beauty: Operations Transform Bronx Youth.”
 In the following months, hundreds of newspapers featured her story, and she became an overnight sensation.
 The press and public’s reaction came as a great shock to Jorgensen: “I was surprised that everyone seemed very interested in my life… time went on and I realised this was an important step in the eyes of the world.”